Air finance summit tackles jet shortages amid China travel thaw

 Privately, many airline executives acknowledge the shortages have allowed them to hold air fares higher to help replenish balance sheets, cushioning them against fears of a recession.

-The same is true of aircraft rentals charged by lessors, some of which have on average risen by double-digit percentages over the past 12 to 24 months for a variety of reasons, according to Rob Morris, global head of consultancy at Ascend by Cirium.
+The same is true of aircraft rentals charged by lessors, some of which have on average risen by double-digit percentages over the past 12 to 24 months, according to Morris.

-At the same time, a slew of macroeconomic concerns is keeping delegates on edge ahead of the annual Dublin conferences hosted by Airline Economics and Airfinance Journal this week.
+"The basic mood is cautious optimism because we hear about China's market opening," Marjan Riggi, a senior managing director at Kroll Bond Rating Agency, told Reuters.

+"China is the second biggest market in the world in aviation.
+And if they're successful with the opening of borders - which is somewhat debatable given the rise of COVID in China as we speak - that's bound to help with traffic going up.

+"The one thing that's not clear is whether there is enough aircraft supply to meet demand."

+At the same time, macroeconomic concerns continue to dog an industry whose traffic trends closely track economic growth.

-Inflation is driving up aircraft parts and prices, while raising questions over the resilience of travel demand.
+Inflation is driving up prices of planes spare parts, while raising questions over the resilience of travel demand.

 With interest rates racing higher to combat inflation, leasing companies must pay significantly more to service the large debts inherited from a multi-year plane ordering boom.